 Let’s clear up a couple of old myths.
 First, the idea that you must change your oil every 3,000 miles is outdated.
 While that might have been true for older vehicles, today’s advanced engines and high-quality synthetic oils are designed to go much longer.
 Second, the belief that more frequent oil changes are always better isn't necessarily true.
 While it won’t hurt your engine, changing your oil too often is a waste of money and good oil.
 Following a schedule based on your truck’s actual needs is the smartest approach.

-What Determines the Cost of a Truck Oil Change?
+What's the Real Cost of a Commercial Truck Oil Change?

 When you’re budgeting for truck maintenance, the cost of an oil change is a regular line item.
 But that number isn't always the same.
 The final price on your invoice can swing quite a bit based on a few key factors.
 It’s not just about the oil itself; you’re also paying for the time, expertise, and specific needs of your rig.